General Terms and Conditions

-2. We shall insure the subject matter of the delivery at the instruction of the orderer and at
+2. We shall insure the subject matter of the delivery at the instruction of the orderer and at its expense.

-risk shall pass onto the orderer from the day that the goods are ready to be shipped.
+3. If the shipment is delayed due to circumstances that the orderer is responsible for, the risk shall pass onto the orderer from the day that the goods are ready to be shipped.

 4. The subject matter of the delivery shall be deemed as delivered to the orderer when the carrier takes it.